nuxeo-sandbox/nuxeo-fontoxml/README.md

     * if `typeForNewXMLDocument`is not empty, the plugin creates a document of this type
     * Else, it uses the FileManager to create the asset from its blob
   * Else, it uses the FileManager to create the asset from its blob

+### Creation of a New Output
+From the FontXML UI, and when deploying Fonto For Business, the user can generate an output from a fonto document.
+This will be an html, possibly a docx [NOTE: This plugin does not support yet the docx output].

+The `callbackChain` of `output` , if any, will be called once the document is created.
+It receives in the `mainDocId` parameter the ID of the document used to generate the output, and must return the input document, possibly modified (typically, new metadata added)

+Notice that the `callbackChain` of `creation` will also has been called previously, if set.

 ### When FontoXML Requests to Render an Asset